Master's Degree Programme

 For more information, go to phd.nat.au.dk.

 There is more to life as a Chemistry student than lectures and courses.
 The versatile and inspiring student life at the Department of Chemistry is centred around a vibrant student life.
-The department has four student associations: @lkymia, AMOK, Kemishow and TKM.
+The department has three student associations: @lkymia, Kemishow and TKM.

 @lkymia organise four to five parties each year and also run the Friday bar each Friday.
-AMOK is the students’ career association.
-They plan company visits and inspiring talks by industry people.
 Kemishow do visual experiments at elementary schools and high schools to inspire children and teenagers to explore the world of chemistry.
 TKM runs the introduction week and accompanying trip for new Bachelor’s students.

 At the department, you can also become a student member of the teaching committee.
 These members have an influence on the department's teaching, e.g. for the Master's programme.